 Related articles

 Five minutes away from the cathedral is the Alcazabar, a 15th century Moorish fort.
 It will take you at least an hour to explore the many parts of the Alcazabar, most of which have been restored.
 You will see several good examples of Roman stonework, some of which have clear inscriptions.
-At the entrance to the fort lies a first century Roman theatre which is currently being restored.
+You can purchase a ticket at the entrance.
+On the port side of the Alcazabar there is a lift that goes to the top.
+There is a ticket office as you enter the lift entrance.

 The Alcazabar is open every day except Mondays; summer 9.30am-8.00pm and winter 8.30am-7.00pm.